mreschke/node-vs-php-vs-go/README.md

 # Node.js vs Nginx-PHP7-FPM vs Go

-A basic speed test between nginx+php vs nodejs vs go
+A basic speed test between Node.js, Nginx-PHP7-FPM and golang

-My test VM is a Debian Jessia KVM virtual machine with 4GB ram and 4-core...the physical machine it sits on is a Dell R710, with dual 6-core xeons...its a good fast VM.
+My test VM is an in-house (OpenNebula) Debian Jessie KVM virtual machine with 4GB ram and 4-core...the physical machine it sits on is a Dell R710, with dual 6-core xeons...its a good fast VM.

-Notice its plan old PHP7, no framework...don't even use the composer autoloader, but predis autoloader.
+Notice its plan old PHP7-FPM, no framework.
+I don't even use the composer autoloader, but predis autoloader.

-PHP used through PHP7-FPM on nginx.
+PHP7-FPM used via unix sockets from nginx.

-A simple http endpoint that gets data from redis.
+All 3 scripts provide a simple HTTP endpoint that gets data from redis.
 The redis key is a simple hash of a few paragraphs worth of text.
 Nothing too big.

-Both node.js port:3000 and nginx port:80 were accessed at localhost 127.0.0.1 so no external factors or loadbalancers used.
+Both node.js port:3000 and nginx port:80 were accessed at localhost 127.0.0.1 so no external factors or loadbalancers used...all internal.
 Redis was setup to use TCP/IP sockets as usual, not UNIX sockets.

 Using apache bench with -n for number of connections and -c for concurrency